TITLE 16 OCCUPATIONAL

 shall include examples of the test questions that students enrolled in the

-course are required to successfully pass in order to ensure competence in all
+course are required to successfully pass in order to

-shall be approved by the board and testing shall be administered, subject to
+therapy, the testing shall be administered, subject to approval by a

-credentialing standards and as approved by the board.
-The educational course shall send all student
+standards and as approved by the board.

 test scores and evaluation scores directly to the board.